Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

 Why whould a simple line like `value.encode('latin1', 'encode')` block the thread?

-As I had encountered some weird behavior with imports in a threaded environment in the past, my huntch was that maybe, under the hood, `str.encode` was importing a module.
+As I had encountered some weird behavior with imports in a threaded environment in the past, my hunch was that maybe, under the hood, `str.encode` was importing a module.
 So I set out to find which one:

 ```python
 In [1]: import sys